-For this reason it can be difficult to determine which physician to contact with questions and concerns throughout the treatment and recovery process.
+For this reason, it can be difficult to determine which physician to contact with questions and concerns throughout the treatment and recovery process.
 Please contact the program coordinator to triage these concerns and ensure you are referred to the appropriate team member in a timely manner.

-A typical hospital admission for patients undergoing pituitary surgery lasts 2 to 3 days; overnight in the intensive care unit (ICU) and 1or 2 more on the nursing floor.
+A typical hospital admission for patients undergoing pituitary tumor surgery lasts 2 to 3 days; overnight in the intensive care unit (ICU) and 1or 2 more on the nursing floor.
 The length of stay in the hospital as well as the need for ICU is ultimately determined by your surgeon and based on your overall health and any existing medical concerns.

-Once you are ready to leave the hospital, remember to take all of your belongings with you and to tell your friends and family that you have been discharged.
+Once you are ready to leave the hospital, remember to take all of your belongings with you and tell your friends and family that you have been discharged.

-You may experience the following after surgery:
+You may experience the following after pituitary tumor surgery: